Knot Floer Homology, the Burau Representation, and Quantum $\mathfrak{gl}(1 \vert 1)$: Background on Heegaard Floer Theory

-Although \Cref{lem:maslov} is well-known in the literature---see, for example, \cite[Section 2.3.3]{man10}---it is difficult to find an explicit proof.
-We sketch one here for this reason, and because we will need it in \Cref{sec:bstq}.
+Although Lemma \ref{lem:maslov} is well-known in the literature---see, for example, \cite[Section 2.3.3]{man10}---it is difficult to find an explicit proof.
+We sketch one here for this reason, and because we will need it in Section \ref{sec:bstq}.